 She explained that he traveled to his home country for a green card interview, but he was not allowed to return to the United States.
 Despite assurances to the contrary, her husband’s request for an I-601 waiver had been denied.

 When I asked what her husband told her, she said that he could not prove enough hardship.
 She did not know what that really meant.

 “Not enough hardship,” without details, has multiple meanings.

-As a family unity green card attorney, I cannot effectively guide clients with such insufficient and incomplete information.
+As a family unification lawyer, I cannot effectively guide clients with such insufficient and incomplete information.

 Wild guessing is not in their best interests.

 I refuse to presume the reasons for a rejected immigration application without concrete details.

 Building Blocks For Winning I-601 Extreme Hardship Waivers

 In my previous blog post, I explained there are two elements to winning an I-601 extreme hardship waiver.